nopgadget/deep-fake-pipeline/README.md

 - Create deepfakes for entertainment, animation, and creative content

 ---

-## 🚨 Ethical Guidelines

-### Before You Use This Software

-By using this deepfake pipeline, you agree to:

-1. **Obtain Consent**: Always get explicit permission from individuals whose face or voice you're using
-2. **Disclose Deepfakes**: Clearly label any deepfake content when sharing publicly
-3. **Respect Privacy**: Never use this tool to create non-consensual content
-4. **Follow Laws**: Comply with all local, national, and international laws regarding synthetic media
-5. **No Harmful Content**: Do not create content involving nudity, violence, misinformation, or harassment

-### Legal Responsibility

-**We are not responsible for end-user actions.** Misuse of this software may result in legal consequences including criminal charges in many jurisdictions.

----

 ## 🎬 Features

 ### Real-Time Face Swapping
 - **Single Image Input**: Swap faces using just one photo
 - **Live Webcam Mode**: Real-time face replacement for video calls, streaming
-- **Multiple Face Mapping**: Apply different faces to multiple people simultaneously
-- **Mouth Mask Mode**: Retain original mouth movements for accuracy
-- **GPU Accelerated**: Support for NVIDIA CUDA, AMD DirectML, Apple Silicon

 ### Voice Cloning & Conversion
 - **Zero-Shot Voice Cloning**: Clone a voice from 1-30 seconds of reference audio
 - **Real-Time Voice Conversion**: ~300ms latency for live applications